Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

  ```

 You can see that we use [regular expressions](https://docs.python.org/3/library/re.html) to navigate through the question IDs : `if re.search("MCQ$", data['SurveyElements'][index]['Payload']['DataExportTag']):`.
-This allows us to only modify MCQ question in this example.
+In this example, it allows us to only modify MCQ question, and not other elements of the survey such as timers, for instance.

-You have to repeat this copy-pasting operation for each element of your trial (e.g., the fixation cross parameters, the MCQ timer parameters, etc.).
+You have to repeat this copy-pasting operation for each element you manually modified in your trial (e.g., the fixation cross parameters, the MCQ timer parameters, etc.).

 Once you are finished, you only have to write the result in a new `.qsf` file thanks to the `json.dump` function :